cysouw/diathesis/text/c03_summaryDia.md

 ### *Reziprokativ* {#sec:summary-reziprokativ}

 The ~~Reziprokativ~~ (full discussion in [@sec:reflexive-mit-antipassive]) is a special kind of antipassive in which an accusative is replaced by a *mit* prepositional phrase and additionally a reflexive pronoun is added, as shown for the verb *treffen* 'to meet' in [@next].
 This reflexive pronoun does not have self-inflicting reference, i.e. the meeting is not with oneself.
-Semantically this diathesis is found with some verbs that can be construed as either reciprocal or non-reciprocal.
+Semantically this diathesis is found with verbs that can be construed as either reciprocal or non-reciprocal.
 For example, the verb *treffen* 'to meet' can be used without reflexive pronoun [@next a] meaning something like 'to bump into someone', while with a reflexive pronoun the meaning is clearly reciprocal 'to meet' [@next b].

 ::: ex
 a.
 Ich treffe dich.